techjb/ByteTiles/README.md

 A [MBTiles](https://docs.mapbox.com/help/glossary/mbtiles/) file contains a SQLite database and needs to be loaded in memory before requesting data.
 Instead a **ByteTiles** file constains a list of tiles and a dictionary (tile key - byte range) that indicates the position in the file for any tile.
-The dictionary is ready to be loaded in memory and then used to locate the tiles in the file.
+The dictionary is thinked to be loaded in memory and then used to locate the tiles in the file.

-A **.bytetiles** file can be uploaded in [Amazon S3](https://aws.amazon.com/s3/) and then fetch tiles by it range of bytes.

 ## Bennefits

-* Reduce cost of serving map tiles.
+* Reduce cost of serving map tiles: a **.bytetiles** file can be uploaded in [Amazon S3](https://aws.amazon.com/s3/) and then fetch tiles by it range of bytes.
 * Reduce storage size (**.bytetiles** files are 5-10% smaller than **.mbtiles** files).
-* Faster update: Instead of extracting the files contained in **.mbtiles** and upload them all to S3, a **.bytetile** file contains all in a single file.
+* Faster to update: instead of extracting the files contained in **.mbtiles** and upload them all to S3, a **.bytetile** file contains all in a single file.

 ## Built With